035skt/Project-on-medical-cost-prediction/README.md

-# Medical Personal Cost Prediction🏥💊
+# Medical Personal Cost Prediction
 Predicting medical insurance cost with the help of **Machine Learning**

 ## About Project: